Beered95/Top-Movie-Streaming-platform-Analysis/README.md

-I carried out an analysis on Movies from the dataset that i obtained from kaggle(https://www.kaggle.com/) , in my analysis i got to see top movies ranked based on either IMDb ratings or Rotten tomatoes from their respective streaming platforms.
+I carried out an analysis on Movies from the dataset that i obtained from kaggle(https://www.kaggle.com/) , in my analysis i got to see top movies ranked based on IMDb ratings from their respective streaming platforms.

 **Tasks Carried**
 1. Data Cleaning